-Before you add a fish oil supplement, discuss the benefits versus the risks with Kitty’s veterinarian.
+Before you add a fish oil supplement, discuss the benefits versus the risks with your veterinarian.
 Also get information about proper dosage.

 Number one on our list of best fish oil for cats goes to Grizzly’s 100% pure salmon oil.

 Grizzly’s wild salmon oil is highly reputed for being an all-natural oil and quite frankly, the best bang for your buck.
-It promotes healthy coat, heart, and immune system.
-With it’s easy pump feature, supplementing your cat’s food becomes a breeze.
+It promotes a healthy coat, heart, and immune system.
+With the easy to pump feature, supplementing your cat’s food becomes a breeze.